arun-gupta/whats-my-latency/README.md

 - **Error handling & feedback**: Loading spinner, error messages, and user notifications
 - **"Center on Me"**: Instantly center the map on your location
 - **Responsive design**: Works great on desktop, tablet, and mobile
+- **Cloudflare Turnstile**: Privacy-first, user-friendly CAPTCHA to protect stats submission from bots and abuse

 ---